Southeast Forestlands logoSoutheastForestlands

 • Regional mill capacity

 Pine and hardwood markets fluctuate differently.
-Local procurement zones and mill demand directly influence pricing.
+Local timber markets and mill demand directly influence pricing.

 That is why statewide market knowledge matters.